mathematica-pub/frontend-shared-packages/docs/dev-environment.md

 To install necessary dependencies and automatic commit linting for development, run `npm run setup-repo`.

+Then run: `npm run start:demo-app` to start the demo application.

+In order to get live updates to changes in the code, run `npm run watch:viz-components`

 ## Beta-releases

 Frontend shared packages support beta-releases so that we can test library code on real projects